octabytes/octabytes.github.io/content/development/network/wg-easy.md

   iframe_website: /website-iframe/development/network/wg-easy
   dashboardImage: /images/development/network/wg-easy/screenshot-1.jpg
   short_description: WireGuard is a simple, fast general-purpose VPN for running on embedded interfaces and super computers alike.
-  description: WireGuard is an extremely simple, fast VPN that uses state-of-the-art cryptography.
+  description: "WireGuard is an extremely simple, fast VPN that uses state-of-the-art cryptography.
 It aims to be faster, simpler, leaner and more useful than IPsec, and more performant than OpenVPN.
 Initially released for the Linux kernel, it is now cross-platform (Windows, macOS, BSD, iOS, Android) and widely deployable.
-It's claimed to be the most secure, easiest to use, and simplest VPN solution in the industry.
+It's claimed to be the most secure, easiest to use, and simplest VPN solution in the industry."
   features:
     - title: All-in-one
       description: WG-easy is a combination of WireGaurd and Web UI